cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 ## lernOS Kata Catalogue - Exercises To Upskill Yourself
 How do you become a great musician?
 It's good to know the theory and to understand the mechanics of your instrument.
 It also helps if you have talent.
 But real mastery comes from practicing, applying the theory over and over again, using feedback to get better every time. lernOS uses a catalogue of exercises called "Katas" to train new skills.
 The agenda for the weekly meeting reference some of the katas to learn new skills step by step from week to week.

+**Note:** the original idea for this great set of exercises came from [John Stepper](https://twitter.com/johnstepper) as described in the [WOL Circle Guides](https://workingoutloud.com/en/circle-guides).
+Since the WOL guides are published under a Creative Commons Attribution NonCommercial NoDerivatives license (CC BY NC ND) they could not be reused but had to be rewritten for this guide.

 ### Kata 1: Why Are You Here?
 What is your motivation for joining this circle?
 Too often we try to change things by start using new methods and tools but the "Why" is unclear.
 Simon Sinek explained with his "golden circle" that we should start with the "Why" and then think about the "How" and the "What".